 A controller will provide a clear and accurate view of where the company has been.
 A CFO will look at where the company is, where it wants to go, and strategize exactly how the organization can meet or exceed those goals in the most timely way possible and with the least amount of wasted time and money.

 The difference between a controller and CFO is not only their job roles, but also their depth and breadth of experience.
-A controller usually has bookkeeping or even CPA experience.
+A controller usually has strong bookkeeping or even CPA experience.
 (Read about the difference between a CPA and a CFO here).
+Their expertise is very technical and less operational in nature.
+They help ensure financial statements are complete, accurate, and presented within GAAP standards.
 This means they have a strong historical background.
-Controllers provide cleaner, more accurate, and more dependable historical reporting.
-Many controllers can also provide budgeting services and projections based on historical numbers.
-However, because of their more limited experience and expertise, a controller has a decreased ability to provide high-level financial strategies.

-Conversely, a CFO not only has historical financial expertise, they also have years (or even decades) of high-level strategy and operational experience.
+A CFO not only has historical financial expertise, they also have years (or even decades) of high-level strategy and operational experience.
 This means they have the ability to provide high-level financial strategy to move the needle in terms of growth, profitability, and shareholder value.
-Not only can they provide projections based on historical numbers, they can also provide short- and long-term forecasts based on hypothetical numbers and adjustments.
-They are key components in optimizing a company’s current assets to maximize profitability, can help streamline the process for capital raises or transactions, provide key relationships and management for connections such as vendors or lenders, and can make strategic suggestions for updating systems and operations to increase revenues and decrease wasted spend.
+They manage processes to ensure efficiency and turn a CEO’s vision and goals into the financial modeling to actuate this vision.
+They will optimize a company’s current assets to maximize profitability, can help streamline the process for capital raises or transactions, provide key relationships and management for connections such as vendors or lenders, provide risk analysis and mitigation, and create and analyze potential opportunities, creating a clear vision forward.

 Functions of a CFO